Elizabeth Stanley, Countess of Derby

-Elizabeth Stanley (née de Vere), Countess of Derby, Lord of Mann (2 July 1575 – 10 March 1627), was an English noblewoman and the eldest daughter of the Elizabethan courtier and poet Edward de Vere, 17th Earl of Oxford.
+Elizabeth Stanley (née de Vere), Countess of Derby, Lord of Mann (2 July 1575 – 10 March 1627), was an English noblewoman and courtier.
+She was the eldest daughter of the Elizabethan courtier and poet Edward de Vere, 17th Earl of Oxford.

 She was the Lord of Mann from 1612 to 1627, and prior to holding the title, she had taken over many administrative duties appertaining to the Isle of Man's affairs.
 Elizabeth was the first female to rule as the island's head of state.

 She served as a Maid of Honour to Queen Elizabeth I of England before her marriage to William Stanley, 6th Earl of Derby.
 Her wedding or (more likely) that of Elizabeth Carey to Thomas, son of Lord Berkeley, was the occasion for the first performance of William Shakespeare's A Midsummer Night's Dream.

 Family and early years

 Elizabeth Vere was born on 2 July 1575 at Theobalds House, Hertfordshire, the eldest surviving daughter of Edward de Vere, 17th Earl of Oxford, and Anne Cecil, the daughter of statesman William Cecil, 1st Baron Burghley, Queen Elizabeth I's chief advisor and leading member of her Privy Council.
 Anne's mother was Mildred Cooke, Burghley's second wife, and Elizabeth was baptised on 10 July.

-As Elizabeth's birth had occurred while her father was abroad touring the Continent, upon his return to England he suspected her mother of adultery, and separated from her.
+As Elizabeth's birth had occurred while her father was abroad on Grand Tour in France and Italy, upon his return to England he suspected her mother of adultery, and separated from her.
 They were later reconciled in January 1582, when Elizabeth was acknowledged as her father's child.

 Elizabeth had two younger sisters, Bridget and Susan.
 Her brother, Lord Bulbecke, died in 1583 as an infant, and she had another sister, Frances, who died in 1587.
 She also had an illegitimate half-brother, Edward Vere, by her father's notorious affair with Anne Vavasour, the Queen's Lady of the Bedchamber.
 The birth of this child in March 1581 caused the arrest of both her father and his mistress.

 Following the death of Anne Cecil on 5 June 1588, Elizabeth and her sisters remained in the household of their maternal grandfather, Lord Burghley, where they received an excellent education.
 In 1591 Elizabeth's father married secondly, Elizabeth Trentham, who on 24 February 1593 gave birth to a son, Henry, who would later succeed as 18th Earl of Oxford.

 Lady Elizabeth went to court where she served as one of Queen Elizabeth's Maids of Honour.
 Burghley gave her a gold angel worth ten shillings to play at cards, to debut her career.
 She held this position until her marriage.